-Gov. Daugaard announced in late September 2012 that HHS would be running the state’s exchange, citing the high cost — estimated at $6.3 to $7.7 million — for ongoing operation of the exchange.
+Former Gov. Dennis Daugaard announced in late September 2012 that HHS would be running the state’s exchange, citing the high cost — estimated at $6.3 to $7.7 million — for ongoing operation of the exchange.

-The state is not playing any role in promoting the new health insurance options or educating consumers about the marketplace.
+The state is not playing any role in promoting ACA-compliant health insurance options or educating consumers about the marketplace.
 That decision leaves outreach efforts to the insurers and federally funded “navigators.”
 Navigators are affiliated with established community outreach and advocacy groups, and they are trained to help consumers understand and use the new online marketplace.

 South Dakota health insurance exchange links